 To participate in the Medicare DMEPOS competitive bidding program, suppliers must meet CMS quality standards (PDF), be accredited by a CMS-approved accreditation organization, meet licensing requirements, and, if applicable, get bonded.

 Learn More About Competitive Bidding

 Information about the competitive bidding changes frequently.
-For up-to-date information, including the bidding timeline and rules, user guides, frequently asked questions, and policy fact sheets and checklists, please visit CMS’ Web site or the Web site of the Competitive Bidding Implementation Contactor (CBIC).
+For up-to-date information, including the bidding timeline and rules, user guides, frequently asked questions, and policy fact sheets and checklists, please visit CMS’ website or the website of the Competitive Bidding Implementation Contractor (CBIC).